2nd November 2017 - 9th November 2017

 At no point during Sarah's labour was she seen by a consultant or any doctor above an ST3 - 1st year specialisation.
 You have to get to ST7 before becoming a consultant.

 After Sarah had been in hospital 25 hours a locum ST3 doctor took over the running of the O&G department.
-He was on his 3rd ever shift for the hospital and had been given no induction into the O&G department.
+He was on only his 3rd ever shift for the hospital and had been given no induction into the O&G department.
 It later transpired that he had not been assessed by anyone clinical at all, in fact, no one had even seen his CV.
 Instead he had been recruited from an agency by an administrator in Ashford.
 This locum had only been a registrar for 9 months and was very inexperienced, but nobody at the Trust including the consultants he was working with had any idea.
-He was later disciplined by the GMC.
+He was later disciplined by the GMC for poor clinical practise.

 Eventually at 03.32 Harry was born.
 He was passed to a Paediatric Registrar and GPST1.
 The registrar and GPST1 were unable to intubate or resuscitate adequately at all, at inquest the registrar admitted being "out of his depth".
 Eventually at 03.56 approximately the anaesthetist in attendance for Sarah got up and intubated Harry without any problem.
 At inquest, the coroners expert witness said that he would have failed the entire team on the most basic of neonatal resuscitation courses.